marufm1/CSE327_SEC4_PROJECT/README.md

 2. We need to copy the repo downloaded in the downloads step to the C:
 3. Install Tensorflow by issuing the following command: pip install tensorflow==1.5

+We need to open the Ananconda Prompt as Run as Administrator and do the following:

 Create a new acnaconda virtual environment: